TobiasS1402/Wireguard-Prowlarr-TrueNAS/README.md

 This repository contains documentation on how to create native WireGuard and OpenVPN connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
 You will find a lot of information below.
 However if you prefer quick test, here is the __TL/DR__:

-## This is a FreeBSD fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.
-The use of WireGuard may work, but they have only been tested with OpenVPN.
+### This is a FreeBSD fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.
+The use of WireGuard may work, but the scripts have only been tested with OpenVPN.

 ```
 git clone https://github.com/glorious1/manual-connections.git